-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (5-Day) - Full Time (35 hour schedule) 29 Weeks 36 Weeks Cosmetology (4-Day) - Part Time 50 Weeks 63 Weeks Barbering (5-Day) - Full Time 29 Weeks 36 Weeks Barbering (4-Day) - Part Time 50 Weeks 63 Weeks Esthetics (5-day) - Full Time 17 Weeks 21 Weeks Esthetics (4-Day) - Part Time 30 Weeks 38 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (5-Day) - Full Time (35 hour schedule) 29 Weeks 39 Weeks Cosmetology (5-Day) - Full Time (27 hour schedule) 38 Weeks 51 Weeks Cosmetology (4-Day) - Part Time (20 hour schedule) 50 Weeks 69 Weeks Barbering (5-Day) - Full Time (35 hour schedule) 29 Weeks 39 Weeks Barbering (5-Day) - Full Time (27 hour schedule) 38 Weeks 51 Weeks Barbering (4-Day) - Part Time (20 hour schedule) 50 Weeks 69 Weeks Esthetics (5-day) - Full Time (35 hour schedule) 18 Weeks 24 Weeks Esthetics (4-Day) - Part Time (20 hour schedule) 30 Weeks 42 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 125% of the scheduled contracted hours.
-If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
-Students who exceed the maximum time frame will be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
+Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
+For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.